SRI-CSL/do-like-javac/README.md

 will be emitted to logs/toplevel.log

-You may also run a checking tool on the discovered java files, by invoking with the -t option and a tool to use (e.g. "-t soot", "-t inference" or "-t checker").
+You may also run a checking tool on the discovered java files, by invoking with the -t option and a tool to use (e.g. "-t print", "-t inference" or "-t checker").

 LICENSE
 =======